dbspitz/howtoMigrateR/README.md

 # howtoMigrateR
-Coming soon: shared code from workshops on 'migrateR', including expansions and updates from v1.1.0
+Coming soon: scripts from workshops on 'migrateR', including expansions and updates from v1.1.0